arthurchenn/markoissue702/README.md

   npm install

-How to reproduce the error:
+How to reproduce the problem:

   1) npm install --save marko@4.4.6(or any other version higher than 4.3.1)
   2) webpack